The Blue Bell Inn

 John Clare’s Cottage

 Clare's childhood home was one of a pair of cottages next to the pub.
 The other cottage was occupied by a retired farmer and when he died the cottages were turned into four tenements.
-Clare's family lived in two rooms, 1up and 1 down.
+Clare's family lived in two rooms, one up and one down.
 The cottage is open to the public and hosts a variety of events.
 Find out more here. http://www.clarecottage.org/

 John Clare knew this as “Bachelors Hall”, home of the Billings brothers, James and John.
 They shared an interest in books and together they spent many evenings singing, drinking and telling ghost stories.

 This was once the village courthouse.
 Bullock fairs were also once hosted in the yard.
 After John Clare’s death, his body was brought back from Northampton and stored here overnight before his burial.
 This is now a private residence.

 Established in 1986 this gallery and framing studio displays a mix of paintings, maps and prints (old and new) many of local interest and with a link to John Clare and the countryside.

 Open: Wednesday – Saturday 1200-1700 or by appointment.